petersallai/moonblokz-radio-simulator/README.md

 # MoonBlokz Radio Simulator

 GUI-based, interactive radio network simulator that drives and visualizes a multi-node system using moonblokz-radio-lib.
-It renders a 2D map with nodes and obstacles, simulates radio propagation and collisions, and lets you observe throughput, link quality, and distribution metrics in real time.
+This application can run the same radio logic as the embedded nodes.
+The simulator renders a 2D map with nodes and obstacles, simulates radio propagation and collisions, and lets you observe throughput, link quality, and distribution metrics in real time.
 A scalable virtual-time driver enables accelerated or slowed simulations without timer bursts or stalls.

 ## What you get